 Vandalism or theft

 Design changes (increased risk of faulty work, injury, cost increases, etc.)

 What Kind of Insurance Does a General Contractor Need?

 To start, you should have a Business Owners Policy (BOP), which is a policy that bundles:

-- Property Insurance – for buildings and contents owned by the company that are damaged during a covered event such as a fire, storm, or theft.
+- Property Insurance – For buildings and contents owned by the company that are damaged during a covered event such as a fire, storm, or theft.

 BOPs can be customized so that you can add or remove an endorsement, tailoring the policy to fit your business’ specific needs.